lurio84/CloudComputingProject/README.md

 cp .env.example .env
 ```

-Update the `.env` file with your specific database connection details.
+Update the `.env` file with your specific database and Redis connection details.

 ## Database Relational Model